 Open Educational Resources (OER):

 Fiction material is created from imagination, and will usually consist of characters that aren't real people, character development, a plot/story, conflict, and resolution.
-Typically, it is not advisable to use a fictional source in a research paper, unless it is used to illustrate a point in your research, to explain a source of inspiration, or your paper is in some way about a particular fictional source(s).
+Typically, it is not advisable to use a fictional source in a research paper, unless it is used to illustrate a point, to explain a source of inspiration, or your paper is in some way about a particular fictional source(s).
 Examples of fictional literature/media would be mysteries, romances, fantasy, scifi, most graphic novels, plays, and more.

-Third: consider all of the following (CRAP criteria):
+Consider all of the following criteria (CRAP):

 Often stories and images with words circulated on social media are outdated, very heavily biased, blatantly false, or refer to an issue, problem, or situation that has been resolved or no longer exists.
 It is very important to fact check any story or image before accepting it as current or true.
 See the social media tab for more information.

-|Friday||8:30 AM||4:00 PM|
+|Monday - Friday||8:30 AM||4:00 PM|

 |Monday, Sept.
-7||CLOSED|
+5||CLOSED|

 |Thursday, Nov.
-26||CLOSED|
+24||CLOSED|

 |Friday, Nov.
-27||CLOSED|
+25||CLOSED|

-|Monday, May 31||CLOSED|
+|Monday, May 29||CLOSED|